 Since being introduced into clinical practice in the late 1980s, botulinum toxin has become an effective and widely used form of treatment for a number of different neurological conditions that involve abnormal muscle contractions, such as dystonia.

 It's given by injection directly into the affected muscles and works by blocking the neurotransmitters responsible for muscle spasms reaching the affected muscles.

-The effects of the injection usually last three months, after which time you'll need another injection.
+The effects of the injection usually last two to three months, after which time you'll need another injection.
 The site of the injection may feel painful for a few days, but this should soon pass.